Zbyteio/zbyte/docs/index.md

 function doesRoleHaveCapability(uint8 role, bytes4 functionSig) public view returns (bool)
 ```

+Checks if a role has access to a specific capability.

 ### canCall

 ```solidity
 function canCall(address user, bytes4 functionSig) public view returns (bool)
 ```

+Checks if a user can call a specific function.

 ### isAuthorized